-You can also purchase a larger kettle that can even be used when you set up your brewing prowess and go all-grain.
+You can also purchase a larger kettle that can even be used when you set up your brewing process to go all-grain if you want to.
 More about all-grain brewing later.

 So with your larger kettle and burner, you will be able to start off with a full sized boil.
 Let’s take a look at this process from the reverse process approach.